 In the conduct of remote hearings, it is of paramount importance that, as required by Property Tax Rule (Rule) 302, subdivision (a)(1), the appeals board "ensures that all applicants are afforded due process and given the opportunity for a timely and meaningful hearing."
 As an initial matter, this includes a taxpayer's right to meet either remotely or in-person.
 Participants may, as a general matter, reject a remote hearing and receive a postponement until an in-person hearing is available, or may reject an in-person hearing and receive a postponement until a remote hearing is scheduled, provided that the local appeals board offers remote hearings.
-Therefore, if an appeals board does not or cannot schedule a remote or in-person hearing as desired requested by the participant, the participant may avail themselves of postponement of the hearing in accordance with Rule 323, provided that the applicant signs a written agreement to extend and toll indefinitely the two-year limitation period provided in Revenue and Taxation Code (RTC) section 1604 subject to termination of the agreement by 120 days written notice by the applicant.
-In this regard, public health impacts resulting from the pandemic constitute reasonable cause for a postponement under Rule 323.
+Therefore, if an appeals board does not or cannot schedule a remote or in-person hearing as requested by the participant, the participant may avail themselves of postponement of the hearing in accordance with Rule 323, provided that the applicant signs a written agreement to extend and toll indefinitely the two-year limitation period provided in Revenue and Taxation Code (RTC) section 1604 subject to termination of the agreement by 120 days written notice by the applicant.